- 1. Introduction

 A news publisher is concerned about standards of public comprehension and brand value of its publications which it makes available online through a number of social media platforms.
 To improve audience confidence about their content, it wishes to provide a means for the audience to verify the content that originated through its output.

 To prevent dangerous stereotypes of ideal bodies, a government enacts a law that requires advertisers and social media influencers to specify that their image has been edited if any aspect of a body’s size, shape or skin has been altered.
-By having their C2PA-enabled editing application add information about each action performed, they can easily comply and the government can easily confirm.
+By having their Content Credentials-enabled editing application add information about each action performed, they can easily comply and the government can easily confirm.